Is 'rainbow fentanyl' a threat to your kids this Halloween? Experts say no

 "There's just no evidence," del Pozo said.
 "There's never been a toxicologically confirmed case of that happening with police."

-"We're foregoing good solid basic public health and safety information that could be used to reverse overdoses, link people to treatment and save lives," he said.
+"We're forgoing good solid basic public health and safety information that could be used to reverse overdoses, link people to treatment and save lives," he said.

 Again, there's no evidence of any heightened risk from fentanyl linked to Halloween.
 The Food and Drug Administration does offer a list of safety tips every October.